skip to main content

 For British expats moving or living abroad, there are many traps and pitfalls in the UK’s complex tax regime to be aware of.

-Based on our experience, these are the top five tax mistakes, assumptions and statements made by British Expats, and how to avoid making them.
+Based on our experience, these are the most common mistakes, assumptions and statements about UK tax that are made by expats and UK non-residents, and how to avoid making them.

 Expat Tax Mistake No. 1: Completion of UK Tax returns using HMRC’s Software leading to incorrect declaration of Non-resident status